Magnolia insignis

 Magnolia insignis (syn.
 Manglietia insignis), the red lotus tree, is a species of flowering plant in the family Magnoliaceae, native to Nepal, Assam, Tibet, southern China, Myanmar, Thailand and Vietnam.
 It is used as a street tree in a number of southern Chinese cities.

 Description

 Vegetative characteristics

-Magnolia insignis is an evergreen, or semi-deciduous, up to 30 m tall tree.
+Magnolia insignis is an evergreen, or semi-deciduous, up to tall tree.

 Generative characteristics

-The solitary, terminal, erect, white to pink, 7.5 cm wide flowers are fragrant.
-The fruit is elongate, ovoid-ellipsoid, dehiscent, 7–12 cm long, and 3 cm wide.
+The solitary, terminal, erect, white to pink, wide flowers are fragrant.
+The fruit is elongate, ovoid-ellipsoid, dehiscent, long, and 3 cm wide.

 Cytology

 The diploid chromosome count is 2n = 38.

 Taxonomy

 It was published by Nathaniel Wallich in 1824.

 Conservation

 The IUCN conservation status is Least Concern (LC).

 Ecology

 Habitat

-It occurs in evergreen broad-leaved forests at elevations of 900–1650 m above sea level.
+It occurs in evergreen broad-leaved forests at elevations of above sea level.

 Use

 It is used for its wood and as an ornamental plant.